-Finally, this theoretical side is complemented by extensive experimentation that showcases the application of the models in various prediction tasks.
+Finally, this theoretical side is complemented by extensive experimentation that showcases the application of the functional RKHS models in various prediction tasks.
 Following recent trends in Bayesian computation techniques, the posterior distribution is approximated via Markov chain Monte Carlo (MCMC) methods, specifically the \textit{reversible jump} variant (RJMCMC) proposed by \citet{green1995reversible}.
 This computational work highlights the predictive performance of the proposed functional regression models, especially when compared with other usual frequentist methods.

-\subsubsection{\(\bm{L^2}\)-models, shortcomings and alternatives}
+\subsubsection{\(L^2\)-models, shortcomings and alternatives}

 In this work we are concerned with functional linear and logistic regression models, that is, situations where the goal is to predict a continuous or dichotomous variable from functional observations.
 Even though these problems can be formally stated with almost no differences from their finite-dimensional counterparts, there are some fundamental challenges as well as some subtle drawbacks that emerge as a result of working in infinite dimensions.
 To set a common framework, we will consider throughout a scalar response variable \(Y\) (either continuous or binary) which has some dependence on a stochastic \(L^2\)-process \(X=X(t)=X(t, \omega)\) with trajectories in \(L^2[0, 1]\), observed on a dense grid.
 We will further suppose for simplicity that \(X\) is centered, that is, its mean function \(m(t)=\E[X(t)]\) vanishes for all \(t\in[0,1]\).
 In addition, we will tacitly assume the existence of a labeled data set \(\mathcal D_n =\{(X_i, Y_i): i=1,\dots, n\}\) of independent observations from \((X, Y)\), and our aim will be to accurately predict the response corresponding to unlabeled samples from \(X\).